-- the patient eligibility and exclusion criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - · the proximity of patients to trial sites; - · the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - · our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.
+- · the patient eligibility and exclusion criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the number and location of participating trial sites; - the proximity of patients to trial sites; - the design of the trial; - · our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies;

+- · our ability to obtain and maintain patient consents; and - · the risk that patients enrolled in clinical trials will drop out of the trials before completion.

-For example, we are initially developing SRK-015 for the treatment of SMA, which is a rare disease, affecting an estimated 30,000 to 35,000 patients in the United States and Europe.
+For example, we are initially developing SRK-015 for the treatment of SMA, a rare disease, affecting an estimated 30,000 to 35,000 patients in the United States and Europe.
 As a result, we may encounter difficulties enrolling patients in our clinical trials for SRK-015 due, in part, to the small size of this patient population.
 In addition, our clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
 Since the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials in such clinical trial site.
+Additionally, patients may opt out of participation in clinical trials in favor of treatment with FDA-approved therapies.